dganzella/actualMask/README.md

 <img alt="initialSituation" src="readmeImgs/image.png" width="200" height="200">

-Simple and Clean.
+Simple and clean.
 Now Lets try to add a mask to it that will cover only its head. remember that white means draw, black means do not draw.

 <img alt="mask" src="readmeImgs/image9.png" width="200" height="200">